Is Solar PV a Good Investment?

 The government cut the Feed-in Tariff rate for small domestic solar PV installations by 65% on 1 January 2016.

-From 2016, the rate of FIT payment for new installations has decreased every three months.
-For April to June 2017, for example, you only got 4.04p for electricity generated.
+Since then, the rate of FIT payment for new installations has decreased every three months.
+For April to June 2018, for example, you only got 4.01p for electricity generated.
 Previously you'd have got 12.92p.

 Be wary of claims made in solar panel sales pitches

-Before the last cuts to the FIT, Which? investigated the way solar panels are sold to consumers.
+Before the latest cuts to the FIT, Which? investigated the way solar panels were sold to consumers.
 We found that some companies provided projected growth rates of 8% to 10%.

 We also found that their calculations often didn't present how the index-linking of the FIT, maintenance costs and panel deterioration might affect how much money you make.